 However, if you are attending in a large group you may wish to speak to The Blue Pool first over the phone to arrange this.

-Ticket prices for The Blue Pool
+Ticket Prices For The Blue Pool

 The impressive blue or sometimes turquoise tone is all to do with sunlight and how it refracts in the water.
 The sunnier the day; the brighter the water is going to appear.
 So bear that in mind, as it wont look quite as impressive if you visit on a cloudy day.
 Minuscule particles of clay float in the water, and when the sunlight diffracts from them it causes this natural phenomenon to occur.
 The colour of the water also seems to change depending on the angle that you’re viewing it.